Pinyin Name: Fang Feng

 Benefits of Fang Feng:

 Fang Feng covers four meridians of bladder, lung, spleen and liver.
 Main functions are expelling wind to relieve superficies, relieving pain by removing dampness, spasmolysis, relieving itching.
-Common uses and indications include exterior syndrome, headache, body pain, pain in rheumatoid arthritis, aching pain in joints, abdominal pain and diarrhea, discharging fresh blood stool, tetanus, rubella itching and more.
+Common uses and indications include exterior syndrome, headache, body pain, pain in rheumatoid arthritis, aching pain in joints, abdominal pain and diarrhea, discharging fresh blood stool, tetanus and more.
 Recommended dosage is from 5 to 10 grams.